 Google’s own social service which aims to replicate the way people interact offline more closely than is the case in other social networks.

 A free video-hosting website that allows members to store and serve video content.
-Popular for blogging, news, music, comedy and how-to’s.
+Popular for blogging, news, music, comedy and training/demonstrations.